-David Meadow is an adjunct professor at Loyola Marymount University, where he teaches “Speaking and Writing for Social Justice.”
-This builds on many years working in after-school, high school, ESL, and college settings, with a strong emphasis on media and civic literacy.
-He has been involved with the League in both NYC and Los Angeles over the last two years, writing or editing extensively for our Grants and Development Committees, as well as other ad-hoc projects.
+David Meadow served as adjunct professor at Loyola Marymount University.
+This built on many years working in after-school, high school, ESL, and college settings, with a strong emphasis on media and civic literacy.
+He has been involved with the League in both NYC and Los Angeles over the last two years, writing or editing extensively for Grants and Development Committees, as well as other ad-hoc projects.
 He is currently Chair of the Los Angeles Bi Task Force, a bisexual advocacy nonprofit, and has worked with several LGBTQ and environmental organizations.

 Penny Sommers came to the attention of the College Board and was elected to the Board of Trustees.
-At the end of her term, the College Board recruited Penny to serve as Senior Educational Manager, assisting superintendents, administrators, counselors and teachers from school districts in southern California, Idaho, Arizona and Hawaii.
-Always a student advocate, she missed the direct contact with schools and returned to LAUSD to work as counseling coordinator and as an interim administrator at high schools.
+Penny served as Senior Educational Manager, assisting superintendents, administrators, counselors and teachers from school districts in southern California, Idaho, Arizona and Hawaii.
 She believes that every student deserves to graduate from high school equipped with the knowledge, skills, attitudes and behaviors to be successful in college and the workforce.

-Virginia Wexman moved to downtown Los Angeles four years ago after retiring from the University of Illinois at Chicago, where she was Professor of English and Art History.
+Virginia Wexman retired from the University of Illinois at Chicago, where she was Professor of English and Art History.
 She is the author of several books on film as well as numerous articles in scholarly journals and the popular press.
 At UIC she initiated and chaired the University's program in Moving Image Arts, and she was President of the Society for Cinema and Media Studies from 1993-95.
 Her BA, MA and PhD are all from the University of Chicago.
 After moving to Los Angeles, she became fascinated with the challenges the city faces, especially in the realms of housing and transit.
-Since joining the League in 2016, she has presented Ballot Pros and Cons, participated in interviews with state legislators, and helped to register voters.
-She also serves on the League's Homeless Action Committee.